gawali-priyanka/nodejs-demo-app/README.md

 ## CI/CD Pipeline Flow

-1)Push code to the main branch. <br>
+1) Push code to the main branch. <br>
-2)GitHub Actions builds the Docker image and pushes it to DockerHub. <br> 3)EC2 instance pulls the image and deploys the app using Docker. <br>
+2) GitHub Actions builds the Docker image and pushes it to DockerHub. <br>
+3) EC2 instance pulls the image and deploys the app using Docker. <br>

 ## Screenshots